Why am I hoarse and how do I fix it?

 Only an ENT can determine the exact cause of your hoarseness

 There are many potential causes of hoarseness.
 While most are benign, some can carry life-threatening consequences if left undiagnosed.
-Our Colorado ENT physicians have the extensive experience that enables us to accurately pinpoint the cause of your problems and offer customized solutions to help you.
+Our Colorado ENT physicians have extensive experience that enables us to accurately pinpoint the cause of your problems and offer customized solutions to help you.

 For more information or to schedule an appointment, contact us.